What is domestic violence?

 - emergency accommodation from the local authority

 See the Shelter website for further information about housing options in a domestic violence situation.

 My daughter is a violent relationship.
 Why doesn’t she leave?

 Victims often find it very difficult to leave an abusive relationship for a wide range of reasons, including fear or feeling they are to blame.
 The most dangerous time for a victim and their children can be when they are planning to leave or the actual departure.
 The perpetrator may threaten to harm or even kill their partner or children if they leave.
 Unfortunately leaving the relationship does not guarantee that the violence will stop, as perpetrators often pursue their victims, sometimes for many years, so it is vital to seek help.

 Below is a list of organisations that may be able to help.
 If you require further help or information please ring our confidential helpline on 0300 123 7015.

 The freephone 24 hour National Domestic Violence Helpline, run in partnership beween Women’s Aid and Refuge, is a national service for women experiencing domestic violence, their families, friends and colleagues, and others calling on their behalf.
-The helpline provides confidential support, help and information and can help women find spaces in refuges across the UK.
+The helpline provides confidential support, help and information and can help women find safe, emergency accommodation in refuges across the UK.

 There are translation facilities if your first language is not English.
 The Helpline also offers BT Type talk for callers with hearing difficulties.